john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# How many types of function are there?
+# How do you define a function?
-There are 3 functions: ***Named functions, Anonymous closure functions, and Immediately invoked function expressions***.
+There are ways to define a function: ***Named functions (declaration and expression), Anonymous closure functions, and Immediately invoked function expressions***.